Ofgeha-Gelana/Ofgeha-Gelana/README.md

 - 🌱 I’m currently learning **Generative AI**

-- 👨‍💻 All of my projects are available at [https://ofgeha.vercel.app/](https://ofgeha.vercel.app/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://ofgeha.vercel.app/)

 - 💬 Ask me about **Data Science and Machine Learning techniques, AI model development, Data analysis with Python**